 3. Stretch your Tripod’s Legs to it Max

-To keep your tripod steady, you should stretch it legs fully, don’t halfway.
+To keep your tripod steady, you should stretch your legs fully, don’t halfway.
 So simple, but if you didn’t your tripod can lose its balance and fall.
 So keep in mind

 4. Keep your Camera Straight

 One thing you can do is to buy a bubble level that you can attach to your camera’s hot shoe.
-Or you can buy a tripod that have its own bubble level.
+Or you can buy a tripod that has its own bubble level.

 5. Use an Actual Tripod